 - What qualifications do you have?

-Establish right off the bat who you’re dealing with.
+Establish right off the bat with whom you’re dealing.
 Your prospective manager should be able to demonstrate a commitment to the job and long years of experience.
 Property management can be a stressful job with a high turnover rate.
-As such, you’ll want to be sure that you’ll still be dealing with the same person six months from now.
+You’ll want to be sure that you’ll still be dealing with the same person for six months.

-It goes without saying that you’ll want to hire a company that has a stellar reputation.
+You’ll want to hire a company that has a stellar reputation.
 But you’ll also want to make sure they aren’t overworked.
 Every property needs individual care, and you want to be sure yours will get the attention it deserves.
 You’ll also want to know what type of properties they manage.
-The management of a townhouse is substantially different from that of a condo or other larger complex.
-If a company has as many as 450 properties on their rent roll, then they should have at least 3-4 managers to handle these.
+The management of a townhouse is substantially different from that of a condo or other more massive complex.
+A company with as many as 450 properties on its rent roll should have at least 3-4 managers to handle them.

 Empty properties don’t make money, so you’ll want to know how your manager intends to market the property and attract the right tenants.
-They should have a clear marketing strategy and a set of principles they follow when showing prospective tenants, the property.
-For instance, you don’t want a manager that will give the keys to anyone and let them view the property on their own.
+They should have a clear marketing strategy and a set of principles they follow when showing prospective tenants your property.
+For instance, you don’t want a manager who will give anyone the keys and let them view the property independently.
 You want someone who can be available to showcase the property to every prospective tenant.
-Most prospective tenants work during business hours view properties on the weekend.
+Most prospective tenants work during business hours to view properties on the weekend.
 Ensure that your manager can be available on the weekends to do open-house inspections.

-A good agency will have a list of verified and proven contractors to call on when maintenance, of any sort, is needed.
+The right agency will have a list of verified and proven contractors to call on when maintenance is needed.
 Ask how this will be conducted and coordinated.
 Some agencies will even pay all maintenance bills on your behalf if required.
-Be sure to discuss this with then extensively to see if you are comfortable with the process.
-You certainly don’t want to be sent a massive bill for a maintenance job that you weren’t consulted on.
+Be sure to discuss this with them extensively to see if you are comfortable with the process.
+You certainly don’t want to be sent a massive bill for a maintenance job you weren’t consulted on.

 Good tenants are a godsend, and you’ll need to be sure your manager is doing everything possible to screen for the right ones.
-They should have a clear set of standards and procedures to follow when investigating every potential tenant.
+They should have clear standards and procedures when investigating every potential tenant.
 Do they conduct credit checks and background checks?
 Do they look into their employment history and speak to their previous landlords?
 Ensure that your manager has a well-established system for selecting tenants.
 It can only take one bad tenant to harm your investment entirely.

-This one can make or break the situation when choosing a manager.
-Ask about their fee structure and how they charge for extra services like lease renewals etc. Most companies are paid based on a percentage amount of gross rental income coming in, but there may also be additional charges.
-Ask about what every fee will include and remember, all this is negotiable.
+This can make or break the situation when choosing a property management company.
+Ask about their fee structure and how they charge for extra services like lease renewals.
+Most companies are paid based on a percentage of gross rental income, but additional charges may be.
+Ask about what every fee will include, and remember, all this is negotiable.

 Don’t ever hire anyone without first checking their references.
-Even if a prospective manager looks great on paper, it’s their references that will seal the deal with them.
-Contact each of their references to ask about their experience with this agency and manager.
+Even if a prospective manager looks excellent on paper, their concerns will seal the deal with them.
+Then, contact each of their recommendations to ask about their experience with this agency and manager.
 Were there any problems that they helped solve?
-How good were they with finding tenants?
-Were there any evictions and how did the manager handle them?
-Answers to these questions will give you a far better grasp of the agent’s capabilities.
+How good were they at finding tenants?
+Were there any evictions, and how did the manager handle them?
+Answering these questions will give you a better grasp of the agent’s capabilities.

-Their answer to this last crucial question will determine what sets them apart from other potential managers.
+Their answer to this last crucial property management question will determine what sets them apart from other potential managers.
 There’s a lot more to property management than just collecting the rent.
 It’s a comprehensive service that requires a lot of care and attention to detail.
-Find out how your manager seeks to differentiate themselves from the competition.
+Please find out how your manager seeks to differentiate themselves from the competition.